Vishalk1101/First-Repo-From-Terraform/README.md

 # First-Repo-From-Terraform
-This is the First Resource from Terraform
+This is the First Resource from Terraform.Manually Changed.